gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 > If you used this guide to help you in your research please cite the book chapter in your work.

 > [!IMPORTANT]
-> The Tips in this guide link each process of this workflow to scripts and functions in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder that hosts all the code and data for this workflow.
+> The Tips in this guide link each process of this workflow to scripts and functions in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder that hosts all the code and data files.

 #### Software used:
 1. [Local Colab Fold](https://github.com/YoshitakaMo/localcolabfold) (or latest version of [AlphaFold](https://alphafoldserver.com/welcome))